Basic Certification Exams

 The information online clearly states that if a candidate fails an examination, he or she is precluded from registering for the next regularly-scheduled exam administration period. (e.g., May examinees cannot retake the exam until the following November administration) The registration procedure will actually prevent anyone from registering for the next exam administration period if they are not eligible.

-The examination schedule for the remainder of 2014 and calendar year 2015 is:
+The examination schedule for the calendar year 2015 is:

 February 14 - 28, 2015 Exam Administration